Laura Ingalls Wilder: Early life

 They moved there from Wisconsin when Ingalls was about seven years old, after briefly living with the family of her uncle, Peter Ingalls, first in Wisconsin and then on rented land near Lake City, Minnesota.
 In Walnut Grove, the family first lived in a dugout sod house on a preemption claim; after wintering in it, they moved into a new house built on the same land.
 Two summers of ruined crops led them to move to Iowa.
 On the way, they stayed again with Charles Ingalls' brother, Peter Ingalls, this time on his farm near South Troy, Minnesota.
 Her brother, Charles Frederick Ingalls ("Freddie"), was born there on November 1, 1875, dying nine months later in August 1876.
 In Burr Oak, Iowa, the family helped run a hotel.
 The youngest of the Ingalls children, Grace, was born there on May 23, 1877.
 The family moved from Burr Oak back to Walnut Grove, where Charles Ingalls served as the town butcher and justice of the peace.
 He accepted a railroad job in the spring of 1879, which took him to eastern Dakota Territory, where they joined him that fall.
-In writing On the Banks of Plum Creek, Wilder omitted the period between 1876–1877 when they lived near Burr Oak, skipping directly to the Dakota Territory, featured in By the Shores of Silver Lake (1939).
+In writing On the Banks of Plum Creek, Wilder omitted the period between 1876 and 1877 when they lived near Burr Oak, skipping directly to the Dakota Territory, featured in By the Shores of Silver Lake (1939).